English Armada: Attack on Lisbon

 At dawn on 3 June, the English readied themselves to mount an assault on the western side of the city wall.
 In anticipation thereof, the Spanish stationed top marksmen on the rooftops of churches just outside the north-western sector to reinforce those on the western wall.
 The houses outside the gate of Santa Catalina were set on fire to prevent them from being used to scale the wall.
 The English then headed south toward the sea where preparations had been made for them.
 The houses there had also been burnt and the galleys were in position to rain fire down on them.
 When Norris finally got a good look at the vast outskirts of Lisbon and sheer size of the city, he could but only reflect.
 He had no artillery to smash through the wall nor scaling ladders to climb over the wall, in fact, he had no siege equipment of any kind.
 Moreover, his army's numbers were decreasing by the hour and those able to fight were weak from hunger.
 The expected uprising by the Portuguese loyal to Crato never materialized and Norris reluctantly admitted to himself that this campaign was a failure.
 Their only option was to go on the defensive and withdraw to their trenches.
 This was the moment where the table turned and the Spanish went on the offensive.

 Three simultaneous attacks were launched by the Spanish; one on the nearest most trenches in the very streets of the suburbs, one on the rear-guard, and the cannonade from the castle of São Jorge.
 The English suffered hundreds of losses whereas the Spanish left 25 dead.
 The Spanish were expecting several thousand reinforcements on forced marches to arrive at any time and were continuously resupplied via the river whereas the English were out of powder and match.
 The latter spent the day of 4 June burying their dead and planning a clandestine nocturnal retreat to Cascais.
 To execute the deception, they lit several bonfires in the campsite and kept them lit while the bulk of the infantry quietly scurried along a route away from the water and away from main roads so as not to be discovered.
-Meanwhile, the Archduke planed a feigne attack on the English camp because it seemed really peculiar to him that they hadn't made any offensive moves that entire day.
+Meanwhile, the Archduke planned a feigned attack on the English camp because it seemed really peculiar to him that they had not made any offensive moves that entire day.
 He ordered that at midnight, the men on the galleys send 2,000 lit match cords on skiffs to land on the shore near the English camp.
 Normally, lit match cords at night would give away one's position but in this case, it was intended to make the English believe they were about to be attacked.
 It was a purely serendipitous coincidence that this ruse resulted in the enemy thinking their retreat had been discovered causing them to make disorderly haste.